DioxusLabs/dioxus/README.md

 Dioxus can be used to deliver webapps, desktop apps, static pages, liveview apps, Android apps, iOS Apps, and more.
 At its core, Dioxus is entirely renderer agnostic and has great documentation for creating new renderers for any platform.

-Dioxus is supported by Dioxus Labs, a company providing end-to-end services for building, testing, deploying, and managing Dioxus apps on all supported platforms, designed especially for your next startup.
+### **Things you'll love ❤️:**
+- Minimal boilerplate
+- Ergonomic lifetime design for props and state management
+- Simple build, test, and deploy
+- "Dioxus Designer" for instant component reloading
+- SSR, WASM, desktop, and mobile support

+---
-### Get Started with...
+## Get Started with...
 <table style="width:100%" align="center">
     <tr >
         <th><a href="http://github.com/jkelleyrtp/dioxus">WebApps</a></th>